soot-oss/soot/index.md

 # How do I obtain the nightly builds?

 Nightly builds of soot can be obtained from [nightly build](http://soot-build.cs.uni-paderborn.de/nightly/).
 The "soot-trunk.jar" file is an all-in-one file that also contains all the required libraries.
 The "sootclasses-trunk.jar" file contains only Soot, allowing you to use manually pick dependencies as you need them.
+If you want to build your project with Maven, you can use our [Nexus repository](http://soot-build.cs.uni-paderborn.de/nexus/).

 # About Soot's source code